 A survey of the history and evolution of popular music.
 Topics will include the history of jazz, the roots of rock and roll, the British Invasion, Latin influences, techno, pop music, and urban trends.

-MUSI 304-3 (BC=3) (3-0) 15 weeks History of Medieval, Renaissance and
+History of Medieval, Renaissance and Baroque Music

-Baroque Music

 A performance-lecture survey of the styles, composers, and performers of the Medieval, Renaissance and Baroque periods of music history.
-Prerequisite: MUSI 233.

 Note: Skill in music reading is an asset.